FabricMC/fabric-docs/develop/loom/tasks.md

 ## Download Task {#download-task}

 The `net.fabricmc.loom.task.DownloadTask` is a simple task that can be used to download files from a URL to a specified location.

+For example, to download a file from a certain URL and save it in `out.txt` in the project directory:

 ```groovy
 tasks.register("download", net.fabricmc.loom.task.DownloadTask) {